pippinbarr/v-r-5/process/journal.md

 So that's what I'll tackle either now or tomorrow morning.

-For the record the WebGL build of the currnet project (a character controller on my shitty and gritty island) is still landing at 8+ MB, but hopefully a big chuck of that is just basic Unity-stuff that's avoidable?
+For the record the WebGL build of the current project (a character controller on my shitty and gritty island) is still landing at 8+ MB, but hopefully a big chuck of that is just basic Unity-stuff that's avoidable?
 Will keep an eye on it.

+## Early questions -- Wednesday, 23 August 2023

+Spent a little time this morning tweaking things per commit [8070ad9](https://github.com/pippinbarr/v-r-5/commit/8070ad9c3b371077d9fa38364af1c50f1af55aa4).

+I'm roughly at a point here where I can think about moving forward with building some structures to see what it looks like.
+All kinds of questions to think about and experiment with

+- Should the structures be labelled in some way?
+Especially if I use some kind of default shape for creating a "dark room" it might be good to distinguish them.
+But on the other hand what would it be referring to?
+- Can I get some kind of a gold material going that does "stuff" like "gleaming" in different light intensities?
+That being one of the most memorable elements of the book - the idea that shadows serve to emphasize other things, although of course I'm interested in looking directly at the shadows themselves just as much
+- You know I hate it but: baked or realtime?
+Leaning realtime because it's simpler and provides a constraint (and allows movement) and I think has a lower filesize?
+Not caring that much about realism.
+The only problem I imagine coming up is light bounces?
+To create different gradations of shadow you might need light bounces
+- What am I lighting with?
+One extreme option would be *just the sun/Directional light* but of course I could and probably should consider rooms with point lights, spotlights, etc. since that gives us a kind of taxonomy of shadows.
+- Ideas like invisible objects casting shadows could be a fun (taxonomic) idea to play with
+- How involved in architecture do I want to get?
+Some of this process is reminding me of the Quist chapter in *The Reflective Practitioner* in terms of all the complexities and expertise of architects - the site and all that.
+I want this thing to look... well nice and intentional, but I don't want to labour TOO hard on that effect, so simplicity will be key.
+- Moving lights?
+Do I want the sun to be on the move all the time, or do I want to provide buttons/opportunities to make the sun move through a cycle so you can watch the effect in specific locations?
+- At some point I need some water right?
+(I mean I should really start the [to do](./to-do.md) list soon)
+- And yeah I need to learn probuilder more fluidly - last time I used it I could only make stairs sideways and had to manually rotate them which felt... pretty stupid.
+Also: no grids?
+Whyyyy?
+Oh I found them.
+Okay I'm alright again.

+So there's a ton to think about, but it's pleasing to be getting closer to building this out to try to understand what I'm thinking about here.

+Probably a good step would be to literally taxonomize what possible rooms/installations I should have.
+So let's do that tomorrow.